shixiaoquan/reactnavigation.org.cn/docs/guides/Screen-Tracking.md

----
-id: screen-tracking
-title: Screen tracking
-sidebar_label: Screen tracking
+## Screen tracking and analytics
----

 This example shows how to do screen tracking and send to Google Analytics.
-The approach can be adapted to any other analytics SDK.
+The approach can be adapted to any other mobile analytics SDK.

+### Screen tracking

 When using built-in navigation container, we can use `onNavigationStateChange` to track the screen.